Introduction to Scriptless Scripts

-The Benefit of Scriptless Scripts
+Benefits of Scriptless Scripts

 OP_CODES that have been enabled by the network.
-Scriptless scripts move the specification and execution of smart contractions from the network to a discussion that only involves the participants of the smart contract.
+Scriptless Scripts move the specification and execution of smart contractions from the network to a discussion that only involves the participants of the smart contract.

-A list of Scriptless Scripts
+List of Scriptless Scripts